FRCTeam2992/Robot2023/docs/state_diagrams.md

     note right of home
         Carriage on limit switch, not deployed
     end note
+    note right of up
+        Carriage is above the determined threshold for moving the arm end note
     [*] --> home
     home --> down
     down --> home